Phenylephrine/ dextromethorphan/ guaifenesin capsules

 - If you have any questions about phenylephrine/dextromethorphan/guaifenesin capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Phenylephrine/dextromethorphan/guaifenesin capsules is to be used only by the patient for whom it is prescribed.
+- Phenylephrine/dextromethorphan/guaifenesin capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.